cduvallet/q2-perc-norm/README.md

 # To do's

+Note: I am no longer actively maintaining this plugin or working in the microbiome space, so these to do's will not be done by me.
+If you want to contribute, don't hesitate to reach out!

 * Update QIIME 2 downstream analyses to accept `FeatureTable[PercentileNormalized]`
+   - This is both a scientific and coding challenge, since we'd have to decide which analyses are appropriate for percentile normalized data.
+For more, see my response to this [forum question](https://forum.qiime2.org/t/q2-perc-norm-questions/9171).
 * Make tutorial showing how to percentile normalize multiple datasets
     - download multiple feature tables; add case/control and study columns in the metadata
     - merge the feature tables (and metadata tables, if possible) with q2-feature-table